androidfanatic/simple_todo_flutter/docs/index.md

 <img src="so_dev_survey_2019.png" />

-All in all, flutter is great tool to have in your arsenal as a mobile developer in 2020.
+All in all, flutter is great tool to have in our arsenal as a mobile developers in 2020.

 ## Getting started with a sample application